vishvAsa/kalpAntaram/kANe/v5p2/00/Synopsis_of_Contents.md

 of Sāntis.

 719-747 Chapter XXI.
 Individual śāntis.
 748-814 Section IV.
-Purānas and Dharmasāstra.
+Purāṇas and Dharmasāstra.
 815-912 Chapter XXII.
 Origin and development of

 Purāṇa literature.